 For anyone interested in going on this tour, memberships cost $10 (or $15 for family).
 You must be a member so that you are covered by our insurance.

-Annual Christmas Dinner at the Eganville Legion; open to the community so we begin the Christmas season together.
+Annual Christmas Dinner at the Eganville Legion; open to the community as we begin the Christmas season together.

 Social time with bar service opens at 5 pm; turkey dinner at 6:00 pm.
 Tickets cost $20 and must be purchased in advance beginning at the October 21 meeting.
 Cut-off is the November 18 meeting.